supertuxkart/stk-website/wiki_untranslated/Materials.md

 The gloss map is what lets you simulate a shiny surface.
 However, there are multiple factors to shininess.
 To take these all into account, the red, green, and blue channels of the gloss map image each correspond to a separate part.
 Making and testing a gloss map can be very time consuming, especially since you need to reload the game each time you try out a new gloss map.
 If you are good at Blender, however, you may find [this](https://forum.freegamedev.net/viewtopic.php?f=18&t=6246) useful.

-* The red channel controls sharpness.
-This controls the sharpness of the reflections on the surface.
-When the red channel is 0%, this has the effect of creating a rough surface.
+* The red channel controls specularity.
+This is how concentrated the light is that reflects off the surface.
+At too high of a value, this has the effect of creating very bright dots on a very dark texture.
 * The green channel controls metalness, ie: conductive and dielectric.
 * The blue channel controls emission.
 The more blue present, the more the material will emit light.
 However, this light is only localized and does not brighten the surrounding area.
 Usually it's used to make a fake glow effect on e.g. neon lights or lamps without the computational cost of a true point light.